E-commerce

 What is a conditional statement?

-This is a field (delivery instructions, drop-off instructions, gift message, details for the carrier) that appears only when business criteria are met: presence of a fragile item, delivery to an address identified as complex, selected shipping method, product metadata triggering a need for a time slot, etc. The goal is to reduce cognitive noise for the majority of orders while capturing critical information when it exists.
-From a data perspective, the entered value must be sent to a location usable during fulfillment (often a metafield linked to the cart or the order) to prevent it from remaining in a simple informal comment.
+It is a field (delivery instructions, drop-off instructions, gift message, note for the carrier) that appears only when business criteria are met: presence of a fragile item, delivery to an address identified as complex, selected shipping method, product metadata triggering a need for a time slot, etc. The goal is to reduce cognitive noise for the majority of orders while capturing critical information when it exists.
+On the data side, the entered value must be routed to an actionable location in fulfillment (often a metafield linked to the cart or the order) to prevent it from remaining a simple informal comment.

 Checkout friction and product objective

-Shopify reminds us that checkout is the moment when the customer finalizes contact details, delivery, and payment.
-Any extension must remain consistent with an experience that is reliable, efficient, and respectful of shopping expectations.
-An unjustified additional field increases reading load and the likelihood of error; a well-designed conditional field aims for the opposite: showing information at the right time, with an explicit label (for example, specifying door code and floor rather than a vague "Comment").
+Shopify reminds us that checkout is the moment when the customer finalizes contact details, shipping, and payment.
+Any extension must remain consistent with a reliable, efficient, and respectful shopping experience.
+An unjustified additional field increases reading load and the likelihood of error; a well-designed conditional field aims for the opposite: showing the information at the right time, with an explicit label (for example, specifying the access code and floor rather than a vague “Comment”).

-Interface extensions allow adding content to defined locations in the payment flow.
+Interface extensions allow adding content to defined locations in the checkout flow.
 The documentation distinguishes targets tied to checkout steps and more freely positionable blocks.
-Components rely on the checkout UI library: the interface is rendered natively, inherits the merchant’s branding settings, and does not allow arbitrary CSS overrides, which helps maintain a consistent experience.
-Extensions run in an isolated environment; they do not access the checkout DOM or sensitive payment data, which is part of the security model described in the Checkout UI extensions reference.
+Components rely on the checkout UI library: the interface is rendered natively, inherits the merchant's branding settings, and does not allow arbitrary CSS overrides, which helps keep a consistent experience.
+Extensions run in an isolated environment; they do not access the checkout DOM or sensitive payment data, which is part of the security model described in the reference for Checkout UI extensions.

-"Checkout UI extensions are a safe and secure way to customize the look and behavior of the checkout page without compromising checkout or customer data security."
+"Checkout UI extensions are a safe and secure way to customize the appearance and behavior of the checkout page without compromising the security of the checkout or customer data."

 Shopify, Checkout UI extensions (Security section)

-When publishing, Shopify enforces a bundle size limit (64 KB) to preserve acceptable loading times: a point to consider from the design stage if you combine multiple components or validations.
+At edit time, Shopify imposes a bundle size limit (64 KB) to preserve acceptable load times: something to factor in from the design stage if you combine multiple components or validations.

 Shopify Plus and checkout scope

-According to the documentation, Checkout UI extensions for the information, shipping, and payment steps are only available for Shopify Plus stores.
+According to the documentation, the Checkout UI extensions for the information, shipping, and payment steps are only available for Shopify Plus stores.
 The official tutorial for adding a field for delivery instructions also indicates that the relevant Checkout UI extensions are reserved for Plus merchants.
-It is therefore essential to properly scope your project: an SME on a standard plan may need to combine other options (order notes when available, public apps, post-purchase flows) until an upgrade or an app need validated on Plus.
+It is therefore essential to frame your project correctly: a SME on a standard plan may need to combine other levers (order notes when available, public apps, post-purchase flow) until an upgrade or a validated app need on Plus.

 Topic